mfbridge/FiPhA/README.md

 ## Getting Started

 Once installed, FiPhA can be started by navigating to its entry within the RStudio Addins menu.
-Alternatively, it can be started directly from the console by entering ``r FiPhA::FiPhA()``.
+Alternatively, it can be started directly from the console by entering ``FiPhA::FiPhA()``.

-## Updating
+### Updating

 Since this project is under active development, users may update it to the latest development version by selecting the appropriate entry in the RStudio Addins menu.
 This operation is just a shortcut to e-installing without upgrading any dependency packages.